 This quote shows how crucial it is for a public health network to be integrated into its community.
 Stakeholders from all every population need to contribute to promote healthy living in Strafford County.
 Take a look at some of the ways you can get involved with Strafford County's Public Health Network.

 Click here to learn more about our working groups.
-If you’re interested in attending meetings, or reaching out to the group, contact the email provided and we’ll get back to you!
+If you're interested in attending meetings, or reaching out to the group, contact us at SCPHN@GoodwinCH.org to get connected.

 From flu clinics to substance misuse prevention, each initiative we have is paired with a plan to address it.
 Read more about each of our goals here.